 SMART Recovery® relies on a theory called Rational Emotive Behavior Therapy (REBT).
 It also focuses on identifying a person’s motives for misusing alcohol or drugs to change behavior, challenging beliefs, accepting your emotions, and changing your behaviors to recover from substance or alcohol misuse.

 About US.
 LifeRing Secular Recovery.
-Retrieved April 2019 from from https://lifering.org/about-us-menu/mission-statement/
+Retrieved April 2019 from https://lifering.org/about-us-menu/mission-statement/